 Current non-instructional staff are invited to seek adjunct teaching appointments with academic departments in order to teach first-year seminars.

-All First Year Seminar instructors must attend a workshop coordinated by the Center for Academic Excellence and Student Engagement.
+All First Year Seminar instructors must attend a workshop coordinated by the Center for Inclusive Teaching and Learning.

 FYS courses should have sufficiently small enrollments so that students will receive appropriate individual feedback.